AaronAppel/QwerkE/Documentation/Work/To Complete/ShaderVariableDoc.txt.md

 .fragment values
 // Texture
-uniform sampler2D u_Texture0; // Each texture found is counted and images
-				// are added from the object's image list
+uniform sampler2D u_Texture0; // Each texture found is counted and images are added from the object's image list

 // Material
-uniform float u_Shine // Augments the shine for this object's material.
+uniform float u_Shine // Modifies the shine for this object's material.
 From object's material.

 .geometry values
+// Currently unsupported